tkumor3/Insta/README.md

 http://inb.herokuapp.com

-App is in Instagram sandbox, so you need Instagram profile which work with.</br>
+App is in Instagram sandbox, so you need Instagram profile which work with it.</br>
-You can authorizated using: </br>
+You can authorize using: </br>
 username: tkumor4</br>
 password: tomek1